Adding Effects to Origami Shapes

 Converting Gold to Silver

 You can control the foil color by adjusting the spot color you created.
-Let’s make it gray with light blue tint to make it looks like silver:
+Let’s make it gray with a light blue tint to make it look like silver:

 Swatch options window of spot silver color in Illustrator